baspin94/judge-an-album/README.md

 Future additions include:
 - pulling data from a larger API
 - a more complete list of genres
+- having star icons in the star-rating dropdown menu
 - making the 5 albums a random selection from the given genre
 - a login so users can return to their own account to update their list and discover more music